JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 [5] Update/test player interactions with items
 [8] Add images to items
-[9] Update give/take methods to work with current codebase [10] fix file not found exception on windows
+[9] Update give/take methods to work with current codebase

 ##Resolved Issues##
 [1] Create database schema to hold items and player inventories